ibraheemalayan/Simple_Computer_Verilog_Part_1/README.md

 ## Running The Simulation

-> to run the below code you need to have [Icarus Verilog](https://github.com/steveicarus/iverilog)
+install [Icarus Verilog](https://github.com/steveicarus/iverilog) and add its binaries to your shell path then run the following

 ```
 git clone https://github.com/ibraheemalayan/Simple_Computer_Verilog_Part_1.git